mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 }
 ```

+We will be invoking the TypeScript compiler as a part of our webpack build process, so we don't need to use it to transpile down to browser-compatible code yet.

+## The webpack.config.js

-For the webpack.config.js file, we will need to decide something about our project structure.
-Here is the folder structure that I will be using for this tutorial
+The last initialization related file we will need is the webpack.config.js file.
+This is used to configure our webpack build process.
+This involves things like setting up the entry point, output files, and the loaders used to process each type of file.
+Before we can create it, we will need to decide something about our project structure.
+Here is the folder structure that I will be using for this tutorial:

 ![image.png](/.attachments/image-df1364c9-dfaa-4fae-9cf4-58315d0cf16c.png)